Split a Document

 Splitting or split a document is the process of breaking a large document into a greater number of smaller files.
 There are various reasons to split a file.
 For example, you only need some pages from a specific document and not the entire one.
 Or for privacy reasons, you want to share only some parts of a document with others.
 With the splitting feature, you can get only the required parts of the document and do the necessary actions with them, for example, to mark up, save, or send.

 Aspose.Words provides you with an efficient way to split one document into multiple documents by headings or sections.
-You can also split a document by pages or by page ranges which can be achieved by using DocumentPageSplitter helper class.
+You can also split a document by pages or by page ranges.
 Both splitting options will be described in this article.

 To split a document into smaller files using Aspose.Words, you need to follow these steps: